Lukasz13866417/SymbolicGrid/README.md

   Add a query to increase the number of rows.
 While the time complexities remain the same, the constant factors may grow substantially due to new data structures (most likely BSTs with lazy propagation).

 ## Internal Data Structures Overview
+- **Partial segment handlers** <br>
+they basically provide the same API as the ```GridCreator```, but only for segments of **a given orientation** (e.g only vertical segments or only horizontal segments).
+A ```PartialSegmentHandler``` stores information about *maximal free segments* (*maximal* = only those that can't be extended—i.e., from each side they either touch the border or a *reserved* position). <br>A ```GridCreator``` is composed of two partial handlers - one for vertical free segments, another for horizontal ones.
+Both handlers represent the same grid.
+The remaining data structures are used internally in a partial handler.
 - **Sparse Segment Trees:**
-  Advanced queries using **hashing** to represent the *free* subsegments (only those that can't be extended—i.e., from each side they either touch the border or a *reserved* position).
+  Advanced queries using **hashing** to represent the *free* subsegments.
+I chose a hashing function that always gives longer segments a greater hash value.
+Hash values are stored in the segment tree.
+A segment is easy to recreate from its hash.

 - **Balanced BST:**
-  A custom AVL stores information about the end positions of the free segments.
+  A custom AVL stores information about the end positions of the free segments (orderes them by end position, whereas the segtree ordered primarily by length).
+Both trees store the same segments.

 - **Preallocated Node Pools:**
   These help avoid frequent allocations and minimizes the impact on the Java Garbage Collector.
 They are used both in